MerchantPug/apugli-docs/docs/index.md

 A 1.17 CursedOrigins version will be added here once one has released.

 ## General Information
-* This entire documentation is accurate to TooManyOrigins 0.1.3a, read the GitHub Wiki if you want a documentation for TooManyOrigins 0.1.3.
+* This entire documentation is accurate to the latest versions of Apugli/TooManyOrigins.
 * If you would like to discuss anything on this wiki or discuss the mod, feel free to join the [TooManyOrigins/CursedOrigins Discord Server](https://discord.gg/UBfEjsANNz)
 * Dragonborn gets which of the two abilities are used from the lightable tag.
 If you have any modded furnaces/campfires you are able to add them to the tag `(toomanyorigins/tags/blocks/lightable)`
 * If you would like to make an item not protect Undead when worn on their head you are able to add the item to the tag `(toomanyorigins/tags/items/ignore_head_slot)`.
 Nothing is in this tag by default.